-As compensation for their services during 2023, each non-employee director of the Company received an annual retainer of \$30,000, of which \$14,000 was paid in equity in the form of a time based restricted stock award that vests on the one year anniversary of the grant date, other than to Dr. Miller, who received all cash considering the mandatory retirement age requirement at the time of payment.
-The directors receiving equity awards were granted 228 shares of time based restricted stock in June 2023 and 227 shares of time based restricted stock in December 2023.
-In 2023, the non-employee members of the Board also received \$1,500 from January through May for each regular or special Board meeting they attended and \$2,000 from June through December for such meetings.
+As compensation for their services during 2024, each non-employee director of the Company received an annual retainer of \$30,000, of which \$14,000 was paid in equity in the form of a time based restricted stock award that vests on the one year anniversary of the grant date.
+The directors receiving equity awards were granted 233 shares of time based restricted stock in June 2024 and 218 shares of time based restricted stock in December 2024.
+In 2024, members of the Board also received \$2,000 for each regular or special Board meeting they attended.
 They were paid \$800 for each committee meeting unless the committee meeting was held concurrently with the regular Board meeting.
-Mr. Denardo did not receive any compensation above his regular employee compensation for service on the Board or any committee.
+Mr. Denardo and Ms. Ramsey did not receive any compensation above their regular employee compensation for service on the Board or any committee.

-The following table shows the compensation earned by each director of the Company during 2023.
+The following table shows the compensation earned by each director of the Company during 2024.